Kyron Gordon: Rochdale

 Gordon joined Rochdale on a deal lasting until the end of the 2023–24 season in January 2024.
 A one-year contract extension clause was activated at the end of the season.

 On 6 August 2024, Gordon signed a new deal until the summer of 2026.

+Stockport County

+In June 2026 he signed a three-year contract with Stockport County.